home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

     - Otherwise you won't be able to pair it with Home Assistant.
   - **Explanation:** Adding the device to the Home app and then removing it again has two effects:
     - It adds the device to your network.
 It stays in the network even after you removed it from the app.
-    - Removing the device from the app opens it up for pairing with Home Assistant.
+    - Removing the device from the app opens it up for pairing with Home Assistant's HomeKit Controller integration directly.
 HomeKit devices can only be paired to a single controller at once.

 ### To add a HomeKit device via Ethernet or Wi-Fi